Last Updated on

 2. Late-Onset Neonatal Sepsis (LOS)

 This kind of neonatal sepsis generally is seen in babies who are hospitalised for a longer duration at hospitals in intensive care units.
 Symptoms of this kind of infection become evident few days after the birth.
-This kind of infection is usually caused by the postnatal acquisition of the pathogens.
+This kind of infection is usually caused by the postnatal acquisition of pathogens.

 Causes of Neonatal Sepsis